jmanalus/CSS3-Calculator/README.md

 Web Calculator
 ==================

-A simple calculator built using CSS3 and JS to use in your browser.
+A minimal built using CSS3 and JS to use in your browser.
 - CSS3 styling done
 - Functionality will be added soon using JS